How Iran’s missile strike on Israel appears to have hit some targets

 Experts say the attack was somewhat more successful than the one in April of this year, which was almost completely neutralized by Israeli and American air defenses.

-“It looks like more missiles seem to be hitting targets in Israel this time around,” says Jeffrey Lewis, a professor at the Middlebury Institute of International Studies at Monterey.
+“It looks like more missiles seem to be hitting targets in Israel this time around,” says Jeffrey Lewis, a professor at the Middlebury Institute of International Studies at Monterey, Calif.
 That could be in part because “the Iranians seem to be using newer, more sophisticated missiles.”

 Both the U.S. and Israel downplayed the strikes.
-“This attack appears to have been defeated and ineffective,” National Security Advisor Jake Sullivan said in a briefing Tuesday.
+“This attack appears to have been defeated and ineffective,” U.S. national security adviser Jake Sullivan said in a briefing Tuesday.
 The U.S. said it had fired about a dozen interceptors from warships in an effort to blunt the Iranian assault.

 Loading...